winobes/libcsv/README.md

 found [here](https://github.com/robertpostill/libCSV)  which has a customizable parser and malformed data flexibility).

-The buffers that hold CSV data are very minimal in memory, that is, they do not allocate any more memory than they need.
+The CSV buffers in this implimentation are very minimal in memory, that is, they do not allocate any more memory than they need.
 This might be a nice feature, but it also means frequent calls to realloc when fields are added and subtracted, so bear that in mind where performance is paramount.

-I am a beginner C programmer, and writing and implementing this library is primairly an exercise for me.
+I am a beginner C programmer, and writing and documenting this library is primairly an exercise for me.
 Any feedback is very much appreciated.
 You can contact me at <winobes@gmail.com>.